Calamaria alidae

-Calamaria alidae, commonly known as the Bengkulu reed snake, is a species of snakes in the family Colubridae.
+Calamaria alidae, commonly known as the Bengkulu reed snake, is a species of snake in the subfamily Calamariinae of the family Colubridae.
+The species is native to Indonesia.

 Etymology

 The specific name, alidae, is in honor of Alida Brooks who collected natural history specimens in Sumatra with her husband Cecil Joslin Brooks.

 Geographic range

-C. alidae is endemic to western Sumatra in Indonesia.
+Calamaria alidae is endemic to western Sumatra in Indonesia.

 Habitat

-The preferred natural habitat of C. alidae is forest, at an altitude of 100 m.
+The preferred natural habitat of Calamaria alidae is forest, at an altitude of 100 m.

 Description

-According to Boulenger (1920), the holotype of C. alidae measures 220 mm in total length, including the tail which is 20 mm long.
+According to Boulenger (1920), the holotype of Calamaria alidae measures 220 mm in total length, including the tail which is 20 mm long.